Marking the Māori New Year

 Our resources are all free to download, but we do hope you leave your contact details so that we can keep you updated about Matariki and other activities at Te Wānanga o Aotearoa.

 Ready to try something new?
-Check out our newly developed programmes for 2025.
+Check out our newly developed programmes.

 This introductory programme will give you a great insight into the Māori world.